 Iran and its proxies have also sought to contest America's ability to operate drones.
-The al Houthis shot down American drones over Yemen on June 6 and August 20.38 The IRGC attempted to down a drone over the Persian Gulf on June 13 and then successfully shot down a US Global Hawk drone, also flying in international waters over the Persian Gulf despite Iran's claims to the contrary, on June 19.39
+The al Houthis shot down American drones over Yemen on June 6 and August 20.38 The IRGC attempted to down a drone over the Persian Gulf on June 13 and then on June 19 successfully shot down a US Global Hawk drone, also flying in international waters over the Persian Gulf despite Iran's claims to the contrary.39

-Iranian proxies have fired rockets at US military and commercial facilities including an Exxon Mobile facility in Iraq on at least two occasions in the last six months but have generally refrained from significant escalation.
-40
+Iranian proxies have fired rockets at US military and commercial facilities, including an ExxonMobil facility in Iraq, on at least two occasions in the past six months but have generally refrained from significant escalation.40

-Iran formally violated JCPOA restrictions on its nuclear program for the first time on July 1.41 It announced its intention to commit further violations a week later, four days after Gibraltar's seizure of its tanker.42 Neither Iran nor its proxies conducted actual attacks between the June 19 Global Hawk shoot down and the August 17 al Houthi attack on Saudi oil infrastructure although the IRGC Navy increased its harassment of U.S. and British naval ships.43 It seems that Iran sought in that period to ascertain whether tanker seizures and nuclear violations would generate the effects it sought vis-a-vis Europe.
-It is also likely that Tehran was observing Trump's response to the Global Hawk incident and sought to avoid further military escalation as it did so.
+Iran formally violated JCPOA restrictions on its nuclear program for the first time on July 1.41 It announced its intention to commit further violations a week later, four days after Gibraltar's seizure of its tanker.42 Neither Iran nor its proxies conducted actual attacks between the June 19 Global Hawk shootdown and the August 17 al Houthi attack on Saudi oil infrastructure, although the IRGC Navy increased its harassment of US and British naval ships.43 It seems that Iran sought in that period to ascertain whether tanker seizures and nuclear violations would generate the effects it sought vis-à-vis Europe.
+Tehran was also likely observing Trump's response to the Global Hawk incident and sought to avoid further military escalation as it did so.

-Trump's rhetoric after the Global Hawk attack was aggressive, and reports of the US military retaliatory strike aborted at the last minute proliferated.
-44 Iranian leaders quickly picked up on reports that Trump had cancelled the strike because it might have killed Iranians whereas the drone was unmanned.
-Iranian outward-facing messaging hastened to assert that the IRGC had deliberately avoided shooting down a manned US aircraft before deciding to shoot down the UAV. attempting to portray the Islamic Republic as having sought, like the US, to manage escalation.45 Iranian inward-facing messaging began with a focus on preparing the Iranian people and military services for a possible US attack, but rapidly shifted to claiming victory over the US when no American retaliation came.
-46 The meme of IRGC triumphalism based on the Global Hawk incident continued throughout the pre-Abgaig period, and internal messaging aimed at preparing the Iranian population for a US attack fell away.
+Trump's rhetoric after the Global Hawk attack was aggressive, and reports proliferated of the US military retaliatory strike aborted at the last minute.44 Iranian leaders quickly picked up on reports that Trump had canceled the strike because it might have killed Iranians, whereas the drone was unmanned.

+Iranian outward-facing messaging hastened to assert that the IRGC had deliberately avoided shooting down a manned US aircraft before deciding to shoot down the UAV, attempting to portray the Islamic Republic as having sought, like the US, to manage escalation.45 Iranian inward-facing messaging began with a focus on preparing the Iranian people and military services for a possible US attack, but rapidly shifted to claiming victory over the US when no American retaliation came.46 The meme of IRGC triumphalism based on the Global Hawk incident continued throughout the pre-Abqaiq period, and internal messaging aimed at preparing the Iranian population for a US attack fell away.

-By mid-August Tehran apparently felt safe to test the kinetic waters again at least by proxy.
-The al Houthis' downing of a US drone over Yemen on August 20 generated no meaningful American response, nor did the al Houthi attack on Saudi infrastructure near the UAE on August 17, despite its unprecedented nature-10 al Houthi drones flew far over the Saudi desert and hit their targets.
-Washington's inaction following the Global Hawk incident and then after these attacks likely persuaded Iran's leaders that a further escalation against Saudi Arabia would also meet with little or no military response, particularly if it did not kill Americans.
-The general yawn that greeted Iran's announcement of its intent to increase its violations of the JCPOA on September 5 could have been one of the triggers for the Abgaiq strike in this context.
+By mid-August Tehran apparently felt safe to test the kinetic waters again, at least by proxy.
+The al Houthis' downing of a US drone over Yemen on August 20 generated no meaningful American response, nor did the al Houthi attack on Saudi infrastructure near the UAE on August 17, despite its unprecedented nature; 10 al Houthi drones flew far over the Saudi desert and hit their targets.

+Washington's inaction following the Global Hawk incident and then after these attacks likely persuaded Iran's leaders that a further escalation against Saudi Arabia would also receive little or no military response, particularly if it did not kill Americans.
+In this context, the general yawn that greeted Iran's announcement on September 5 of its intent to increase its JCPOA violations could have been one of the triggers for the Abqaiq strike.